 Synopsis of the Work: Minnesota's Department of Human Services planned, developed and implemented Minnesota Senior Health Options, a managed care program that blends funds from the Medicare and Medicaid programs to improve the delivery and coordination of all Medicare and Medicaid services received by seniors who are eligible for coverage under both programs.

-Key Results: The state inaugurated Minnesota Senior Health Options in 1997.
+The state inaugurated Minnesota Senior Health Options in 1997.
 Enrollment grew to 36,000 by 2008.
 The program has the following key features: